BKMick77/gameboy-pokedex/README.md

 ## App Features

--   Loads data of 150 Pokémon from PokéApi
+-   Loads Pokémon data from PokéApi
 -   Displays each pokemon as a styled button with name and image
 -   Button click displays styled modal with
     -   Name